Neurological

 The CANS was not developed for psychosocial disability, paediatric populations or episodic conditions, and should be used alongside — not instead of — domain-by-domain functional assessment.
 It is a complement to the NDIS functional domains, not a substitute.

-Need an FCA report?
+Need an FCA report for your participant?

 Book an assessment